igorcarpanese/wordle-is-solved/strategy.md

 ## Intuition

-An initial and naive strategy would probably be a player that filters the set of possible answers using the rules and then chooses the word with the most frequent characters.
+An initial and naive strategy would probably be a player that filters the set of possible answers using the game rules and then chooses the word with the most frequent characters.
 However, that strategy would inevitably make the following mistake:

 <div align="center">
     <img src="meta/case1_en.png">